About San Diego

 PANA advances significant policy reforms at the city, county, and state level to ensure newly resettled refugees have equal access to family sustaining jobs, quality and healthy homes, and meaningful education that translates to upskilling in the workforce.
 In addition to policy and legal advocacy, PANA uses an integrated voter engagement approach to build and leverage deep community networks, develop community leaders, and establish a civic engagement infrastructure to amplify the voice, visibility and impact of our community.

 Staff Attorney Position

-San Diego County’s refugee and muslim communities face ongoing and growing legal needs.
+San Diego County’s refugee and Muslim communities face ongoing and growing legal needs, and PANA is already a part of a national network of organizations bringing impact litigation to challenge the Muslim ban and other discriminatory immigration practices.
 PANA is hiring a full-time attorney to develop a legal program that will triage legal services for refugees and asylum seekers; develop human rights and national security impact litigation; and develop a rapid response legal infrastructure in San Diego to respond to the growing, urgent threats to Muslim and other refugee communities.
 These threats include:

 increased law enforcement harassment and requests for meetings with the FBI and DHS;

 difficulty with what were formerly simple adjustments to immigration status;

 increased need for Know Your Rights information.

 The Staff Attorney will report directly to the Executive Director.